Skip to main content

 Springfield, Missouri · FDIC Cert #58115

-Oakstar Bank is an FDIC-insured bank (Certificate #58115) with $2.7B in total assets and $2.4B in total deposits as of the Q2 2024 Call Report.
-Headquartered in Springfield, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.65%.
-BankHealthData assigns a composite Health Grade of F (32/100).
+This is the FDIC profile for Oakstar Bank, an FDIC-insured bank (Certificate #58115) with $2.7B in total assets and $2.4B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Springfield, Missouri, the bank maintains a Tier 1 capital ratio of 9.03% (Well-Capitalized) and a nonperforming loan ratio of 0.65%.
+BankHealthData assigns a composite Health Grade of C (51/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Oakstar Bank (FDIC cert 58115) is a mid-sized bank with $2.7B in total assets and $2.4B in deposits, based in Springfield, Missouri.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.03% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.65% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 6.2% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.